openfaas/faas/BACKERS.md

 * View or join our [GitHub sponsors](https://insiders.openfaas.io/)

-Patreon takes a processing and pay-out fee, so GitHub sponsors is recommended for maximum impact.
+Patreon takes a processing fees and an additional pay-out fee, so GitHub sponsors is recommended for maximum impact.

 * View or join the [Patreon backers](https://www.patreon.com/alexellis)